danielzj05/ttsky-NeuroCore/README.md

 Stays Safe: It solves the thermal issue by processing all the error-correction math locally, only transmitting tiny, sparse 14-bit command packets instead of a continuous data stream.

+# NOTE
+The files currently located in the /docs directory are legacy artifacts generated during the initial hackathon phase.
+They were not updated after the final layout and verification loop, so they may contain inaccuracies.
+Please treat the RTL and testbenches in the /src directory as the absolute ground truth for this project.

 # Tiny Tapeout Verilog Project Template

 - [Read the documentation for project](docs/info.md)